-Awarded engineering project grant to create extensible low-cost platform for quadcopter control research.
+Awarded engineering project grant to create extensible low-cost platform for autopilot control system research.

 - Pingr | Columbia Residential Incubator, 2014–2015

 Explored location-based social network idea through product-market fit analysis with surveys.
-Developed minimum viable product as part of selective entrepreneurship incubator.
+Developed MVP as part of selective entrepreneurship incubator.

 - Java Interview Review | March 2015

-Short and very informal review covering data structures, algorithms, and general features of Java suitable for interview preparation or refreshing language knowledge.
+Short and very informal review covering data structures, algorithms, and general features of Java suitable for interview prep or refreshing language knowledge.

 - FFFT of Generated Functions | ELEN1201 Final Project, December 2014